CosimaLL/3dio-website/src/use-case/floor-plan-converted-to-editable-3d-model.md

 ## Input
 Currently we accept JPGs, PNGs, GIFs, and PDFs.
 We are working on other formats.
 Below is an example.
 Note that:
 - the document contains 4 different plans.
 The one which is supposed to be turned into a model is highlighted by a red box
 - the scale of the plan is clearly indicated.
-If there are no clues as to the what the real-world scale of the plan is we use door widths for scaling
+If there are no clues as to what the real-world scale of the plan is we use door widths for scaling

 <a href="https://storage.3d.io/5a4fdff6-a40b-403d-817c-802305866599/2017-07-18_14-14-43_ztJllH/floorplan.jpg">
 <img style="max-width: 300px;" src="https://storage.3d.io/5a4fdff6-a40b-403d-817c-802305866599/2017-07-18_14-14-43_ztJllH/floorplan.jpg">